BFI National Lottery Screen Heritage Fund: Project, Resilience, and Skills funding

 You can apply online once you’ve read the funding guidelines in full.
 There is an application link in the guidelines.

-For Project and Resilience funding, you can send us an optional Expression of Interest (EOI) first if you prefer to.
+For Project funding, you can send us an optional Expression of Interest (EOI) first if you prefer to.
 We’ll then give you feedback on your eligibility to apply, based on the information you’ve provided.

 If you have any questions or would like to discuss your project in advance of completing an application, please contact us: screenheritagefund@bfi.org.uk.